apache/flink/docs/ops/cli.md

      -yid,--yarnapplicationId <arg>   Attach to running YARN session -z,--zookeeperNamespace <arg>    Namespace to create the Zookeeper sub-paths for high availability mode

+  Options for executor mode:
+     -D <property=value>   use value for given property -e,--executor <arg>   The name of the executor to be used for executing the given job, e.g. "local".
+This is equivalent to the "execution.target" config option.

   Options for default mode:
      -m,--jobmanager <arg>           Address of the JobManager (master) to which